-- (ii) Old Section special early retirement provisions exist if you could potentially have completed 40 years' Pensionable Service (see Special Provisions, page 44) - (iii) Special conditions apply for members who joined the Old Section of the Scheme before 23 March 1991 when some or all of the pension earned before that date may be reduced for each month that you retire before age 60 - contact the Funds' Office for more information on this.
+- Notes: (i) Your early retirement benefit may have to be restricted in the unlikely event that it is less then your GMP. - (ii) Special conditions apply for members who joined the Scheme before 23 March 1991 when some or all of the pension earned before that date will be reduced for each month that you retire before age 60. - (iii) See also "Lifetime Allowance" on page 42.